cepdnaclk/e17-4yp-flexible-glove-for-real-time-tracking-and-analysis-of-hand-and-finger-movements/docs/README.md

 ## Methodology

-[Describe the methodology used in your project.
-Include information about the following steps:]

 - Building firmware for hardware to acquire data
 - Implementing robust algorithms to process data from the 9-axis IMUs
 - Performing real-time analysis and wireless transmission of data